frankhlchi/frankhlchi.github.io/index.md

 ## **Research Interest**
 - Graph Deep Learning
 - Data-centric Machine Learning (Active Learning, Data Valuation, Self-Supervised Learning)
 - Machine Learning for Optimization

-## **Recent News**
+## **News**
-- [12/2023] One paper accepted by SDM2024
+- [12/2023]: One paper accepted by SDM2024
-- [12/2023] Awarded the WSDM travel award
+- [12/2023]: Awarded the WSDM travel award
-- [08/2023] Join RPI following my advisor Yao Ma
+- [08/2023]: Join RPI following my advisor Yao Ma
-- [07/2023] Invitation for Oral Presentation at KDD MLG 2023 for the accepted paper
+- [07/2023]: Invitation for Oral Presentation at KDD MLG 2023 for the accepted paper
-- [05/2023] Glad that I passed my Qualifying exam at NJIT.
+- [05/2023]: Glad that I passed my Qualifying exam at NJIT.
-- [08/2022] New preprint “Enhancing Graph Contrastive Learning with Node Similarity”
+- [08/2022]: New preprint “Enhancing Graph Contrastive Learning with Node Similarity”
-- [07/2022] Accepted as a volunteer at KDD22
+- [07/2022]: Accepted as a volunteer at KDD22
-- [04/2022] Received the SDM22 Student Travel Award
+- [04/2022]: Received the SDM22 Student Travel Award
-- [03/2022] Accepted to present my research at SDM’22 Doctoral Forum
+- [03/2022]: Accepted to present my research at SDM’22 Doctoral Forum
-- [03/2022] Invited to serve as an external reviewer for ACM SIGKDD 2022
+- [03/2022]: Invited to serve as an external reviewer for ACM SIGKDD 2022
-- [01/2022] Invited to serve as a PC member for WSDM2022-MLoG (Machine Learning on Graphs Workshop at WSDM’22)
+- [01/2022]: Invited to serve as a PC member for WSDM2022-MLoG (Machine Learning on Graphs Workshop at WSDM’22)
-- [12/2021] Received the ACM WSDM22 Student Travel Award
+- [12/2021]: Received the ACM WSDM22 Student Travel Award
-- [11/2021] Served as a subreviewer for The Web Conference 2022
+- [11/2021]: Served as a subreviewer for The Web Conference 2022

 ## Publications
 - [SDM 2024] **"Active Learning for Graphs with Noisy Structures."**